k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for Self-hosted Cloud Kubernetes Installation.md

-# Requirements and Prerequisites for Self-hosted Cloud Kubernetes Installation
+# Requirements and Prerequisites for Hybrid On-Premise K2view Cloud Installation

 ## Hardware requirements
 A Kubernetes worker node is expected to meet the following requirements: